Nopales cactus & Cuban black bean taco recipe

 - Prepare a small pot to cook the beans.
 Add 1/4 cup water (add more if needed), 2 bay leaves, a teaspoon of apple cider vinegar.
 Add to taste: cumin powder, garlic powder or minced garlic, and salt (go easy on the salt, we’ll be salting the cactus).
 Thicken the beans by mashing some of them.
 Let everything simmer, medium heat – stir occasionally until the beans are soft, 30 minutes.
 Beans should have a slight “refried bean” appearance when finished.

-- If you are using the grill prepare the cactus pads on the grill by lightly coating each side of the pads in olive oil.
-If you are using a stove top use a non stick pan, add olive oil into the pan and cook the pads on each side, the color of the cactus should change and appear as a dark olive color when finished.
+- Prepare the cactus pads by lightly coating each side of the pads in olive oil, I use a pastry brush.
+If you are using a stove top use a non stick pan, cook the pads on each side, the color of the cactus should change and appear as an olive color when finished. *You can also use a George Forman grill and move the cactus around to vary the grill marks.

 Assemble your tacos – “together in that order”